cockpit-project/cockpit/containers/unit-tests/README.md

 You can also attach to another container using the provided `exec` script.
 For example:

-    $ sudo ./exec uname -a   # run a command as the "builder" user
+    $ ./exec uname -a   # run a command as the "builder" user

-    $ sudo ./exec --root     # start a shell as root
+    $ ./exec --root     # start a shell as root

 ## More Info